Formulas | Formula library

 Checkbox to display if the team member left last month

-This example is for a formula field to display a checkbox field to indicate if the team member left last month using the employment End Date.
+This example is for a formula field to display a checkbox field.
+It indicates if the team member left last month using the employment End Date.
 The formula excludes team members whose employment status is Non Starter.

 Copy